 How Fresh is Mail Order Coffee?

-All the roasters mentioned in this article have ordering systems in place that ensure the coffee is shipped fresh.
+All the roasters mentioned in this article have ordering systems that ensure the coffee is shipped fresh.

 - Blue Bottle Coffee – 24 hours maximum between roasting and shipping.